vmware-archive/postfacto/README.md

 * gulp
 * chromedriver

+You can also use the Postfacto [docker image](https://hub.docker.com/r/postfacto/postfacto/) for development if you'd prefer.

 ### Running locally

 You can run Postfacto locally at [http://localhost:3000]() by running the following in the `web` directory: